If Purim got its name על שם הפור, because of the lot that Haman cast, why isn’t it called Pur instead of the plural Purim?

 The truth is, it was also possible to be Purim in Europe.
 Only that in Europe there was no Mordechai.
 In Europe, the few Mordechais that were present, were not able to talk.
 The press wasn’t theirs.
 The newspapers didn’t belong to them.
 The Jewish people didn’t listen to their leaders anymore.
 The Jewish people listened to the misleaders.
 There were reform rabbis and socialists and extreme secular Zionists.
 They were the ones who led the Jewish people in Europe.
 Did anybody raise the banner of teshuva in Europe?
 Maybe somebody, a rebbe in his shtiebel somewhere, but nobody saw it.
 There was no call to the national conscience of the Jewish people to do teshuva and that’s why it didn’t turn out Purim; it tuned out to be a Pur.

 But here it says ומרדכי ידע את כל הנעשה – Mordechai knew all that was taking place.
 And the gemara says ידע על מה נעשה – he knew why it was taking place.
 Mordechai understood that they were getting a little too close to the gentile.
 “You’re fraternizing with gentiles!
 You see that in Persian Empire you have full equality and you’re forgetting that your destiny is to be separate.
 Ah, if that’s the case then you better change your ways.”
-And because Mordechai gathered them all together and for three days they wept and for three days they prayed; they didn’t eat or drink for three days.
+And because Mordechai gathered them all together and for three days, and they wept and prayed for three days; they didn’t eat or drink for three days.
 Try that!
 Try it sometime, just for fun.
 They did it!

 And they accepted the Torah all over again from the bottom of their hearts without reservations.
-Ah, then the Pur changed into Purim – there were two faces to that Purim.
-Oh yes, it was a chosen date, but instead of being what Haman wanted it turned out to be what Hakodosh Boruch Hu wanted.
+Ah!
+The Pur changed into Purim – there were two faces to that Purim.
+Oh yes, it was a chosen date, but instead of being what Haman wanted, it turned out to be what Hakodosh Boruch Hu wanted.
 That’s why it’s called Purim, על שם הפור.

 But unfortunately, in Europe there was no Mordechai and it wasn’t a Purim.
 It was nothing but a pur.
 And a very poor kind of a pur it turned out to be.